Bukixo/repositoryWorkshopV2/README.md

             services.AddControllers().AddNewtonsoftJson();
             services.AddDbContext<BurgerContext>(opt => opt.UseInMemoryDatabase("Buger"));
-            --> services.AddScoped<IBurgerRepository, BurgerRepository>(); <--- added
+            services.AddScoped<IBurgerRepository, BurgerRepository>(); /// added new service
         }
+        \\\

 ```
 The startup.cs file defines the Startup Class which is triggered when our application launches.
-The ConfigureServices, as the name says, conifguresservices that will be used in the application.
+The ConfigureServices, as the name says, configures services that will be used in the application.

-Here we are rreigstering the the repository service.
+Here we are registering the the repository service.
 The Addscoped method means that our service is created once per request.
 When a new request is made, a new instance of our service is created.
 We are saying that when we make a call to the Interface IBurgerRepository, use the BurgerRepository.

-Update Controller
+##Update Controller

 Finally we update our controller